 “Double O what?”

-“It’s LSD.”
-He flinched back and covered his face.
+“LSD.”
+He flinched back and covered up.

 She shook her head, disgusted.
-“I figured it was something like that.
+“That’s what I thought.
 The gym’s been fractalizing.”

 “Wait…” He lowered his hands.
 “How are you even functioning?”